UedaTakeyuki/slider_settings_guide2/docs/README.md

 ## Introduction
-This document introduce the step of how to start the SLIDER, a IoT remote sensing device developed at Atelier UEDA.
+This document introduces the step of how to start the SLIDER, an IoT remote sensing device developed at Atelier UEDA.

 ## Put 3G Dongle on the device
 ### ZTE-MF190 dongle